Knowledge

 Manage Sections

-state, the "Show Sections" button will become visible.
+Once the knowledge source has been successfully processed and is in the Available state, the "Show Sections" button will become visible.
 You can use this feature to view, edit, or delete specific sections of your knowledge source to correct or remove any unnecessary information.

 In the section editor, you can modify not only the core content of each section (text) but also the pre-text and post-text surrounding each section.
 This allows you to fine-tune the context and relevance of the knowledge, ensuring the agent retrieves the most accurate and contextually relevant information.